zephyr06/ROS2-SP-APPs/SP_Metric_Opt/README.md

 - [Eigen](https://eigen.tuxfamily.org/index.php?title=Main_Page)
 - [GTSAM (optional, for unit tests only)](https://github.com/borglab/gtsam)
 - [Google Test (optional, for unit tests only)](https://github.com/google/googletest)
+- Other dependencies mentioned in the packages in `applications`.

 # Build and Run